This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 So what are the cons?
 For starters, it’s not a seat that’s going to last particularly long.
 The 17″ maximum harness height is the shortest on this list – even shorter than the convertible car seats at the top!
 There are plenty of kids who will outgrow the harness mode at age 5-6, even if they aren’t mature enough yet for the booster mode.

-The biggest downside for international travelers is that the Cosco Finale requires using the top tether in harness mode.
+The biggest downside for international travelers is that the Cosco Finale requires using the top tether in harness mode in a car.
 Not all countries have top tethers in all cars (or any cars), so the Finale may not be the best choice for international travel.

 The booster mode itself can be problematic too.
 Though the seat belt guide isn’t required, it can cause problems with the seatbelt retracting in some cars.
 I also don’t like that you can’t use LATCH to keep the seat in place in booster mode.